eraybasar/pesdk-docs/_guides/ios/v8/features/frames.md

 ![frame inside]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/frame_inside.png){: height="150px" .center-image }

-The idea behind the naming is, that if you imagine a box that covers the right and left groups and the top and bottom groups surrounding it, the horizontal box is inside the groups, as illustrated by the following image,
+The idea behind the naming is, that if you imagine a box that covers the right and left groups and the top and bottom groups surrounding it, the horizontal box is inside the groups, as illustrated by the following image.

 ![frame horizontal]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/horizontalFrame.png){: height="150px" .center-image }